Skip to main content

 • Time off

-If the type of The element will be repeateent is --None--, the element is calculated as business time.
-Meeting, Appointment, Phone Call types also participate in SLA calculation as business time.
+For the convenience of maintaining a personal calendar, use types Meeting, Appointment, and Phone Call that also participate in SLA calculation as business time.

 Started atN